 Just like there are whiskey bottles for every taste, price point, and preference, there are whiskey books for every type of drinker.
 Whether your dram of choice is Scotch, bourbon, rye, or Irish whiskey, there is a full rainbow of books on whiskey that cover every topic imaginable.
 Some dive into niche bartending tips in the category, while others are encyclopedic deep-dives into the category.
 Some write from the perspective of behind the bar, while there are books penned by distilling greats for the nerdier reader.

+Our top choice is Lew Bryson's Whiskey Master Class, a concise manual that explains whiskey from production to tasting in a way that's easy to digest and remember.
 Regardless of what you’re looking for, whiskey lovers are spoiled for choice, with books that cover recipes, history, taste, geography, and distillation.
 Here are the best whiskey books available right now.

 Best Overall: Whiskey Master Class by Lew Bryson

 “There is no shortage of great whiskey books, but 'Whiskey Master Class' by Lew Bryson stands out as the most concise and well-written all-around whiskey compendium,” says Pete Stanton, the head bartender at Ai Fiori at The Langham in New York City.
 “This is required reading for anyone who is entering the world of whiskey, from the budding bartender to the connoisseur.”

 Stanton continues, “It’s an effortless read that provides the clearest overview of production, materials, styles, and tasting.
 Bryson is a master at efficiently organizing the details of each category into dense, easy-to-digest material.
 'Whiskey Master Class' takes some of the dryness out of the technical aspects of whiskey education and effortlessly helps the reader understand key variables that make each whiskey unique.”